blankly-finance/blankly-docs/content/en/index.md

 ## License

-Blankly is a free and open source project, released under the permissable MIT license.
-This means it can be used in personal or commercial projects for free.
-MIT is the same license used by such popular projects as jQuery and Ruby on Rails.
+Blankly is a free and open source project, released under the permissible LGPL license.
+This means it can be used in closed-source personal or commercial projects for free.
+However, because of the high piracy rate for this type of code, any modifications to Blankly source code (stuff with the LGPL header) must be made open sourced for everybody.
+Here's how wikipedia says it: "Any developer who modifies an LGPL-covered component is required to make their modified version available under the same LGPL license."

+We hope to move to the more permissible Apache License in the future.

+This is not legal advice.

 This documentation content (found in the [blankly-docs](https://github.com/Blankly-Finance/blankly-docs) repo) is licensed under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).